jmccormack1717/SecuraFlow/README.md

 ### Using the Live Demo

 1. Visit the [live demo](https://securaflow-frontend.onrender.com)
+2. Click **"Continue as Guest"** to access the demo without creating an account
+   - Or sign up/login for a full account experience
+   - **Note**: On Render's free tier, user accounts and data may be cleared after service restarts or database inactivity.
+For quick demo access, "Continue as Guest" is recommended.
-2. Click "Generate Demo Data" on the dashboard to populate with sample traffic
+3. Click "Generate Demo Data" on the dashboard to populate with sample traffic
-3. Explore the dashboard, metrics, and anomalies pages
+4. Explore the dashboard, metrics, anomalies, and model performance pages
-4. Toggle dark mode using the sun/moon icon in the header
+5. Toggle dark mode using the sun/moon icon in the header

 ### Local Development